gagle/node-properties/README.md

 		Prints:

 		a 1 null
-		null null "section 1"
+		null null section1
-		a 1 section 1
+		a 1 section1
-		null null "section 2"
+		null null section2
-		a 1 section 2
+		a 1 section2
 		*/

 		if (key === null){